 The aim of the seminar to present case studies on results, methods and problems from applied mathematics for promoting.
 The spreading of knowledge and culture of applied mathematics.
 The development of the connections and cooperation of students and professors of the Mathematical Institute, on the one hand, and of personal, researchers of other departments of the university or of other firms, interested in the applications of mathematics.
 The speakers talk about problems arising in their work.
-They are either applied mathematical problems arise.
+They are either applied mathematicians or non-mathematicians, during whose work the mathematical problems arise.
 An additional aim of this course to make it possible for interested students to get involved in the works presented for also promoting their long-range carrier by building contacts that can lead for finding appropriate jobs after finishing the university.